mahrukhali/Hw4-Plugins/README.md

 There are two folders for the plugins.
 1. PlugHw4 is the gain plugin.
-2. Pitch Shift is the pitch shifter plugin. \n *Professor said I could have two seperate plugins aka the gain and pitch shifter. \n
+2. Pitch Shift is the pitch shifter plugin. \n *Professor said I could have two seperate plugins aka the gain and pitch shifter.
 Steps:
 1. Download the folders and in Juce open an existing project.
 When defining plugin formats, choose VST3 and AU.
 2. For plugin characteristics, choose Plugin Midi Input.